jack-champagne/jackchampagne.com/content/blog.md

 \\[ (-0.6)^{4.5} = (-0.6)^{\frac{9}{2}} = \\sqrt{-(0.6)^9} \\]

 And uh oh, we're in the complex plane.
 But this is still an answer, and here we have come to a stunning realization, fractional fibonnaci numbers are complex!
 This next part is some personal work exploring this and a few fun graphs.
-Before I go into my own analysis, I'd like to mention the inspiration for this post, Matt Parker and his youtube channel [(Stand Up Maths)](https://www.youtube.com/user/standupmaths) posted a video called [Complex Fibonacci Numbers?](https://www.youtube.com/watch?v=ghxQA3vvhsk) in June 2020 which inspired me to make this blog post.
-A lot of the ideas are borrowed from that video.
+Before I go into my own analysis, I'd like to mention the inspiration for this post, Matt Parker and his youtube channel [(Stand Up Maths)](https://www.youtube.com/user/standupmaths) posted a video called [Complex Fibonacci Numbers?](https://www.youtube.com/watch?v=ghxQA3vvhsk) in June 2020 which inspired me to make this blog post.[^2] A lot of the ideas are borrowed from that video.

 Let's graph it!
 But first, we need to figure out how we want to graph this function.
 A common approach it to use the x-axis for the real-valued part of the function and use the y-axis for the imaginary-valued part of the function.
 To find these components, I am using a little manipulation that looks like the following